curriculum & Sample schedule

 All residents participate in the ambulatory curriculum at the Medicine-Pediatrics Primary Care Center (MPPCC), which has several features:

-- Didactic modules through the Yale Primary Care Pediatrics Curriculum and Johns Hopkins’ Physician Education & Assessment Center (PEAC) for Internal Medicine.
+- Didactic modules through the Johns Hopkins’ Physician Education & Assessment Center (PEAC).

 - Formal teaching sessions on ambulatory topics at Med-Peds Forum, presented by both residents and core faculty.

-- Informal teaching huddles at MPPCC held during protected time in the first half-hour of each clinic session, facilitated by both residents and core faculty.
+- Informal teaching huddles at MPPCC held during protected time in the first half-hour of each clinic session, facilitated by core faculty.
 Each topic is identical for all clinic sessions during a single week so that all residents and faculty cover the same material.